piliugin-anton/telegram-webapp-contest/README.md

 #### If you want to run it on VPS/dedicated server:

 1. Install PM2 globally ```npm install -g pm2```
 2. Obtain an SSL-certificate (get free from Let's Encrypt, generate self-signed or buy one).
+Instruction on how to generate self-signed certificate: https://core.telegram.org/bots/self-signed

 **Note: When using Docker, self-signed certificate will be generated automatically for you**